American Airlines Flight 320: Background

-Flight 320 was a regularly scheduled flight between Chicago and New York City operated by American Airlines using one of the company's newly obtained Lockheed L-188 Electra turbine propeller aircraft.
-The airline had first started flying the Electra in commercial service nearly two weeks earlier, and it offered six daily round-trip flights on its route between New York and Chicago.
-The company had plans to assign Electras to additional routes once Lockheed was able to complete production of its aircraft orders.
-The new planes, which carried seventy passengers, flew faster than the aircraft that American had been using for medium-distance flights, the Douglas DC-7, and reduced the time to fly from Chicago to New York by half an hour.
+Flight 320 was a regularly scheduled American Airlines flight between Chicago and New York City, using one of the airline's newly acquired Lockheed L-188 Electra turboprop aircraft.
+American had first started flying the Electra in commercial service less than two weeks earlier, and was operating six daily round-trip flights on its route between the two cities.
+The airline planned to assign Electras to additional routes as soon as Lockheed could complete further aircraft deliveries.
+The new planes, which carried seventy passengers, flew faster than the Douglas DC-7 aircraft American had been using on medium-distance routes and shortened the scheduled flying time between Chicago and New York by about half an hour.

-On the evening of February 3, 1959, the flight was scheduled to leave Chicago's Midway Airport at 9:00 p.m.
+On the evening of February 3, 1959, Flight 320 was scheduled to depart Chicago's Midway Airport at 9:00 p.m.
 EST, but wind-driven snow delayed its departure.
-The flight was eventually airborne fifty-four minutes after it was scheduled, and was one of the last flights to leave Midway before the airport was closed that evening because of the storm.
-Sixty-eight passengers and five crew members were aboard, and the trip was expected to take one hour and forty-two minutes.
-The flight to the New York City area was uneventful, with the aircraft cruising at 21000 ft.
+The aircraft took off fifty-four minutes behind schedule and was one of the last flights to depart before the airport closed because of the storm.
+It carried sixty-eight passengers and five crew members, and the trip was expected to take one hour and forty-two minutes.
+The flight proceeded uneventfully toward the New York City area, cruising at 21000 ft.